-A scientific study found the elements of coolness.
-So time to absorb these into our personalities.
+A scientific study found the elements of a cool person.
+So, time to absorb these into our personalities.

 Want the popular crew to invite you to sit at their lunch table?
 (You know… at the office?)
 Here’s the list of things to work on.

-The study flew somewhat on the radar — it broke as people were leaving work on July 3rd and even then it only broke on MSNBC so, ya know.
+The study of the empirical investigation of coolness flew somewhat on the radar — it broke as people were leaving work on July 3rd and even then it only broke on MSNBC so, ya know.

 So here are the 11 qualities that make you cool, according to science.
 I’ve put them in order from least to most important based on the study results.